Yulypso/Yulypso/README.md

 - __[12-03-2021] Emotion Recognition__: Machine learning, the goal is to recognise human emotion through facial emotion images
 - __[20-03-2021] Image Analysis__: Image processing and machine learning in order to recognise some fruits 🍎 🍓 🍌
 - __[22-03-2021] DEFNET 2021__: Cybersecurity challenge, Forensic tasks
+- __[30-03-2021] RealEmbeddedPandaTime__: FreeRTOS development (Real Time Operating System) with STM32F4 Card, multithreaded programming
+- __[02-04-2021] OpenSec Risk Manager__: Development of an open source product dedicated to cybersecurity risk management meeting ANSSI requirements by the 5 EBIOS label workshops with the aim of facilitating risk analysis on CISO projects

 <br>